Ghent is a lively city with so many things to do. If you want to truely discover the city, you'll need a few days to really see it all.

 Ice cream: San Pietro (station area), Valeir (Portus Ganda), Nonno (center)

-Chocolates: Vandenbouhede (center), Marijn Coertjens (center), Leonidas (chain but with good price-quality)
+Chocolates: Vandenbouhede (center), Marijn Coertjens (center), Deduytschaever

-Brunch: Alice, Oats Day Long
+Brunch: Oats Day Long, Alice

 Bakery and pastry: Marijn Coertjens, The Bakery by Joost Arijs